 In the near term, the report describes a net zero pathway that requires the immediate and massive deployment of all available clean and efficient energy technologies, combined with a major global push to accelerate innovation.

-The pathway calls for annual additions of solar PV to reach 630 gigawatts by 2030, and those of wind power to reach 390 gigawatts.
+The pathway calls for annual solar PV additions to 630 gigawatts by 2030, and those of wind power to reach 390 gigawatts.
 Together, this is four times the record level set in 2020.

 For solar PV, it is equivalent to installing the world’s current largest solar park roughly every day.
 A major worldwide push to increase energy efficiency is also an essential part of these efforts, resulting in the global rate of energy efficiency improvements averaging four per cent a year through 2030 — about three times the average over the last two decades.